DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/ui/server_side_sessions/_index.md

 By default, the store for the server-side sessions will just be kept in-memory.
 For production scenarios you will want to configure a durable store either by using our [EntityFramework Core implementation]({{<ref "/data/ef#operational-store">}}), or you can [implement the store yourself]({{<ref "/reference/stores/server_side_sessions">}}).

+{{% notice note %}}
+Order is important in the DI system.
+When using *AddServerSideSessions*, this call needs to come after any custom *IRefreshTokenService* implementation that has been registered.
+{{% /notice %}}

 ### Data stored server-side

 The data stored for the user session is the data contained in the ASP.NET Core *AuthenticationTicket* class.